Reverse Mortgages: Reviews & Comparisons

 While there are many pros, there are also important reverse mortgage disadvantages to consider.
 Here's a look at both.

-• Loan will become due if you move somewhere else for 12 months (like a full-time care facility)
+- The loan will become due if you move somewhere else for 12 months (like a full-time care facility).

-Be sure to talk with an unbiased financial advisor if you have any questions or concerns.
+Make sure you talk with an unbiased financial advisor if you have any questions or concerns.
 It's also important to read reverse mortgage reviews of your top choices.

 If you decide that a reverse mortgage is the right financial move for you, here's how to find the best lender.